Pudzz/Custom-Binary-Format-FBX-SDK/README.md

     Morph target animation

 ## Included in repository
-Included in this repository is the converter that converts the FBX file to a bin-file.
-An import library that reads the bin-files is also included.
+- Included in this repository is the converter that converts the FBX file to a bin-file [Desktop in this demo].
+- An import library that reads the bin-files.
+[Write the right path to the bin-file]